bugthing/bugthing.github.com/_posts/2018-04-17-arch-on-usb.markdown

     $ mount /dev/sda2 /mnt

-Also create a dir to mount the boot partition, then mount it
+Also create a dir to mount the boot partition in, then mount it

     $ mkdir /mnt/boot
     $ mount /dev/sda1 /mnt/boot